Spring Garden Revival

 Understanding Thatch Buildup in River Forest’s Heavy Clay Soils

 River Forest’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
-These soils are characterized by poor drainage, a high water table in spring (often 12-24 inches from the surface), and an alkaline pH ranging from 7.0 to 8.5.
-Such conditions create anaerobic environments that slow microbial activity and organic matter decomposition, leading to rapid thatch accumulation—especially under Kentucky bluegrass, the dominant turf species in the area.
-Illinois’ humid summers promote vigorous grass growth, while spring waterlogging and freeze-thaw cycles further impede thatch breakdown.
-A healthy thatch layer should not exceed 0.5 inches; surpassing this threshold in River Forest’s compacted clay soils can result in:
+These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
+The result is slow decomposition of organic matter, especially in compacted, anaerobic clay conditions.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further challenge thatch breakdown.
+A healthy thatch layer should not exceed 0.5 inches; beyond this, problems compound in River Forest’s clay soils:

-- Water ponding on the lawn surface after rain
+• Water ponding on the surface after rain due to poor infiltration

 River Forest Environmental Commission Requirements for Dethatching Near Wetlands & Protected Areas